- The main symptoms of Covid-19 include dry cough, fever, shortness of breath, aches, and sore throat.

 For many that may be wondering: what exactly is the coronavirus?
 The coronavirus is a term coined to describe a family of existing viruses that cause harm to both humans and animals.
 But why do you see news headlines refer to it as Covid-19?
 Well, Covid-19 is a highly infectious respiratory illness caused by the recent discovery of a novel coronavirus strain named SARS-CoV-2.

 The initial outbreak of the virus originated in Wuhan, the capital city of the Hubei province in mainland China.
-On December 31, 2019, Chinese authorities reported the outbreak to the World Health Organization although early cases of the disease might have occurred early in December.
+On December 31, 2019, Chinese authorities reported the outbreak to the World Health Organization.
+It’s possible that there were some cases in early December.

 So far there have been many rumors regarding the origins of the virus and how it came to be.
 The most likely origins backed by current scientific research seem to suggest the virus evolved and jumped from an animal species to humans.
 Scientists speculate that species might have been either bats or pangolins.

-With SARS-Cov-2 being structurally similar to the bat and pangolin coronaviruses, the question seems to be on how it jumped from animals to humans in the first place.
+Though SARS-Cov-2 is structurally similar to the bat and pangolin coronaviruses, researchers don’t yet know how animals spread it to humans.
 It is possible the virus jumped from the species of origin to an intermediate species, then finally to humans.

 What Are The Symptoms?

 Before the onset of symptoms, an individual will first undergo an incubation period.
-The incubation period is defined as the time between when one becomes infected and when someone exhibits symptoms.
+The incubation period refers to the time between when someone first becomes infected and when they start showing symptoms.
 For Covid-19, the incubation period can range from 1 to 14 days.
-An accurate and precise time frame will be created as more data is compiled from future research.
+This time frame will get more accurate and precise as researchers compile more data.

-Here are the main symptoms you should be on the lookout for with regard to Covid-19:
+Here are the main symptoms you should be on the lookout for in regard to Covid-19: